redpanda-world/TIL/paper_review/VLMaps/VLMaps.md

 ## 3. How can I use these ideas?
 1. I can combine LLM model to translate natural language to robot language.
   This could be general.
 If I don't consider the amount of time to operate, I can combine it to any model like ORB-SLAM.
-2. I can measure similarity by compute inner product.
+2. I can measure similarity by computing inner product.
    This is often used like attention.
 If I have to work on project of object detection, I guess I can apply this to decrease the amount of time to calculate.
 ## 4. Others
 ### Limitation